daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

     ##   PT        8
     ##   US     2654

 As you can see from the decision tree, the model is only able to predict two outcomes.
 This is largely due to the fact that the dataset is unbalanced.
+The model predicted the country_destination correctly 60% of the time.

 ### Conclusion